python-boltons/metaman/README.md

 # metaman

-**Makes use of Python's dynamic nature to inspect a program's internals.**
+**metadata manager (METAMAN)...
+Makes use of Python's dynamic nature to inspect a program's internals.**

 _project status badges:_